CodeYourFuture/JavaScript-Core-3-Homework/week-1/Homework/mandatory/2-project/task.md

 # Project - Part 1
+r

-In this weeks project we will be using the knowledge we learnt from JS1 & JS2 to build the first version of our website
+In this weeks project we will be using the knowledge we learnt fom JS1 & JS2 to build the first version of our website

 ## Project Details